WICG/scroll-to-text-fragment/README.md

 For element-id based fragments (e.g. https://en.wikipedia.org/wiki/Cat#Anatomy), navigation causes the identified element to receive the `:target` CSS pseudo-class.
 This is a nice feature as it allows the page to add some customized highlighting or styling for an element that’s been targeted.
 For example, note that navigating to a citation on a Wikipedia page highlights the citation text: https://en.wikipedia.org/wiki/Cat#cite_note-Linaeus1758-1

-The question is how we should treat the `:target` CSS pseudo-class with the targetText fragment.
+The question is how we should treat the `:target` CSS pseudo-class with the targetText fragment directive.
 An element-id fragment will target a complete and unique Element on the page.
 A text snippet may only be a portion of the text in an Element.

 We can start with setting :target on the parent Element of the first (i.e. the match we scroll to) match.
 If we find this causes ambiguity or confusion we can simply avoid setting `:target`.